2026 World Cup Matches in Guadalajara

 Estadio Akron de Zapopan, Guadalajara | ©Alejan98

-Dates and matches for the 2026 World Cup in Zapopan (Guadalajara)
+2026 World Cup dates and matches in Zapopan (Guadalajara)

 Upcoming matches